What to do when your keyboard stops working properly

 Reboot Your Computer

+Wondering why your keyboard is not working?
 When in doubt, reboot.
 The computer reboot is a great, single-step solution to many computer problems, including some common keyboard issues.
 It just takes a minute, and you might find that your keyboard is working fine again once the computer is up and running.
 If it works, let it serve as a reminder to shut your computer down regularly.
 (As opposed to letting it simply slip into the more- vulnerable “Sleep” mode.)

 Snacking and Typing?
 Check for Crumbs